RommelTJ/sql_and_postgresql_notes/Section16/Section16.md

 Add a third table called `reactions` with a unique constraint for `UNIQUE(user_id, post_id)` with a `type` column like `like`, `love`, `care`, `sad`, etc.

+## Polymorphic Associations

+Allowing the user to like either a post or a comment.

+Solution #1:
+Not really recommended.
+* A like can be a 'post like' or a 'comment like'.
+* Requires your app to figure out the meaning of each like

+Example: likes table has `id`, `user_id`, `liked_id`, `liked_type` where liked type can be post or comment

+The downside with this approach is that `liked_id` can't be a foreign key column.
+It would be a plain integer.
+We would lose all of the advantages of having foreign keys.